 |2019||pronouns||referring to personal pronouns; for example: ‘my personal pronouns are she/her/hers’|

-You can see that these are quite different to the words chosen by the Oxford English Dictionary, as discussed by Carolyne Larrington.
+You can see that these are quite different to what we might usually think of as ‘words’.
 What can you conclude about the American Dialect Society’s approach to choosing a ‘word of the year’, especially in terms of what it means for something to be defined as a word?
+Using the resources on the previous pages, write a maximum 500-word essay in which you consider this topic.

 Maren Fichter, Inspire Project Support Officer